LL2323/Digital-Concept-Tutorial/Tags.md

 Previously, we covered the common tags that appear in almost every HTML document.
 However, HTML includes dozens of different tags, many of which are rarely used.

-Now, let's explore some other frequently used tags that you will encounter as you delve deeper into HTML.
+Now, let's explore some other frequently used tags that you will encounter as you go deeper into HTML.

 - `<div>`
   - This tag is used as a block container for HTML elements.